FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 `http://gedcomx.org/Matronymic`|A name derived from a mother or maternal ancestor.
 `http://gedcomx.org/Geographic`|A name derived from associated geography.
 `http://gedcomx.org/Occupational`|A name derived from one's occupation.
+`http://gedcomx.org/Characteristic`|A name derived from a characteristic.
 `http://gedcomx.org/Postnom`|A name mandedated by law populations from Congo Free State / Belgian Congo / Congo / Democratic Republic of Congo (formerly Zaire).
-`http://gedcomx.org/Particle`|A grammatical designation for articles (a, the, dem, las, el, etc.), prepositions (of, from, aus, zu, op, etc.), initials (e.g. PhD, MD), annotations (e.g. twin, wife of, infant, unknown), comparators (e.g. Junior, Senior, younger, little), ordinals (e.g. III, eighth), conjunctions (e.g. and, or, nee, ou, y, o, ne, &amp;).
+`http://gedcomx.org/Particle`|A grammatical designation for articles (a, the, dem, las, el, etc.), prepositions (of, from, aus, zu, op, etc.), initials (e.g. PhD, MD), annotations (e.g. twin, wife of, infant, unknown), comparators (e.g. Junior, Senior, younger, little), ordinals (e.g. III, eighth), and conjunctions (e.g. and, or, nee, ou, y, o, ne, &amp;).

 <a id="name-form"/>